 CoAspire’s Team

 CoAspire has a robust team of employees and consultants.
 This team has been responsible for the rapid growth of the company.
-They have positioned the company for significant growth this year and future years.
+They have positioned the company for significant growth this year and in future years.
+CoAspire’s headquarters is in Fairfax, Virginia.
+CoAspire provides both Services and Products to the U.S. Government, including part-time F-16 pilots who fly the QF-16s in the photo above.

-CoAspire’s Founder and CEO Doug Denneny
+Founder, Owner and CEO Doug Denneny

-Doug served as a naval flight officer flying in the backseat of the F-14 Tomcat as a Radar Intercept Officer (RIO) and F/A-18 Super Hornet aircraft as a Weapon Systems Officer (WSO).
+Doug served as a naval flight officer flying in the backseat of the F-14 Tomcat as a Radar Intercept Officer (RIO) and F/A-18F Super Hornet aircraft as a Weapon Systems Officer (WSO).
 He was a TOPGUN instructor and commanded a Tomcat and Super Hornet Squadron.
 He was awarded the Distinguished Flying Cross for valor in combat and had over 3300 hours in Tomcats and Super Hornets.
-Doug worked for the Joint Staff in the Pentagon, Senator McCain as a Military Legislative Fellow, and after his command tour, as a Special Assistant and Legislative Assistant to the Chairman of the Joint Chiefs of Staff.
-He was selected to the rank of Captain prior to retirement.
+Doug worked for the Joint Staff in the Pentagon, as a Military Legislative Fellow for a US Senator, a national finalist for the White House Fellowship program and after his command tour, he served as a Special Assistant and then Legislative Assistant to the Chairman of the Joint Chiefs of Staff.
+He was selected to the rank of Captain prior to retirement from the Navy.

 Doug has a BS in Aerospace Engineering from the US Naval Academy, an MA in National Security Studies from Georgetown University’s School of Foreign Service where he studied in part at Oxford University in England.
-He is a graduate of the Naval War College and has an MBA from the University of Virginia’s Darden School of Business.
+He has an MBA from the University of Virginia’s Darden School of Business.
+Doug was a member of MIT’s Seminar XXI national security program and is a graduate of the Naval War College.
+He is a life member of the Tailhook Association, the TOPGUN Association and the Veterans of Foreign Wars.

-CoAspire’s Senior Vice President RADM Greg Harris, USN (ret.)
+Senior Vice President RADM Greg Harris, USN (ret.)

 Rear Admiral Greg Harris, USN, Ret., joined CoAspire in 2022 and is our Senior Vice President.
 Since completing his Navy career in 2021, Rear Admiral (Ret.)
 Harris has served as Vice President of Navy Systems for The Boeing Company.